Yanxxx/Projects/README.md

         <img width="300" src="images/humanoid/display.gif" alt="Project Icon" style="vertical-align: middle; margin-right: 0px;">
       </td>
       <td align="left" width = "70%">
-        **Objective**: To design and build a cost-effective humanoid robot using 3D-printed parts and carbon fiber materials.
+        Objective: To design and build a cost-effective humanoid robot using 3D-printed parts and carbon fiber materials.

 This project focuses on minimizing cost and weight by leveraging 3D printing and lightweight structural materials.
 Carbon fiber tubes act as the robot's primary skeletal structure, while custom-cut carbon fiber plates reinforce the 3D-printed modules.
 The motors are also 3D-printed, featuring a novel axial flux design that allows for stackable layers to increase torque output.
 The drivetrain uses a cycloidal reducer, chosen for its compactness and stackable nature.
 Most components are off-the-shelf, including bearings and steel shafts, simplifying assembly and reducing cost.
 The robot's bipedal legs have been completed and are used for simulation-based locomotion testing.
 Each part is modeled with its material, mass, center of mass, and inertia parameters for accurate dynamics simulation.
       </td>